rbaltrusch/natscript/README.md

 ### Visual Studio Code

-Language support in VS Code is planned, but not available yet.
+Language support in VS Code is in work, but not available yet.
+An early-stage VS Code extension with static syntax highlighting can be found [here](https://github.com/rbaltrusch/natscript-vscode), but at the moment needs to be manually added to the VS Code extensions folder.

 ### Notepad++

 The syntax highlighting file for Natscript in Notepad++ can be found [here](https://github.com/rbaltrusch/python_interpreter/tree/main/tools/syntax_highlighting/notepad++/natscript.xml).
 It can be imported to Notepad++ in the Languages menu (Languages -> User Language -> Define Your Language... -> Import).

 ## Documentation

+Language documentation, including examples and tutorials, can be found in the [doc](https://github.com/rbaltrusch/python_interpreter/tree/main/doc) folder.
+It is currently a work in progress.

 ### Examples